allegro/allegro.tech/_posts/2015-06-18-Camus-Compressor.md

 directories to process which Camus Compressor supports.
-Camus sweeper is almost ideal but changes the partitioning schema (for examples it compress hourly paritioned files to daily file) and mixes data locations which leads to problems on reading data by users’ tools.
+Camus sweeper is almost ideal but changes the partitioning schema (for examples it compress hourly paritioned files to daily file) and mixes data locations which leads to problems with reading data by users’ tools.
 Both tools cannot replace input directories with compressed files which causes data schema (i.e. Hive Metastore) to be modified.
 Camus Compressor supports Camus directory structure,